Deforestation: Seeing the Wood for the Trees

 Globally, the rate of deforestation is unprecedented, and the consequent impacts pose a multitude of threats that investors will need to evaluate.
-This white paper and short-form read below outline key investment considerations linked to the halting and reversal of unsustainable deforestation.

 - Trees provide a multitude of services, including protecting us from climate change and biodiversity loss, yet the rate of deforestation is unprecedented